turingschool/backend-curriculum-site/module4/lessons/fe_dev_tool_debugging.md

 You can also select elements directly on the page by clicking the ![Square Arrow](http://i.imgur.com/ODylyUu.png) icon in the toolbar, then hovering over the element on the page.
 This will automatically bring you to the corresponding code for that element in the devtools panel.

+**TRY IT:** Click on an element on your favorite website, then look at the HTML in the DevTools.

 If you're having trouble finding the element you'd like to work with, you can search through the entire HTML with `Cmd + F`.
 You'll notice a searchbar appear at the bottom of the panel where you can enter any string to find a match.
 This is useful if you'd like to search for an element by a known ID or class.

 ![Find in HTML][find-in-html]